Meghavibansod/DemoRepo/README.md

 # DemoRepo
-This is a demo repository
+This is a Demo Repository.
+Author - Meghavi Bansod